Skip to main content

 The Restore and Protect Project

-The second project – Phase II – focused on developing basin-specific restoration and protection plans for 14 Puget Sound basins.
+– Phase II –.
+The second project focused on developing basin-specific restoration and protection plans.
+This study made recommendations for 14 Puget Sound basins.
+The general approach can apply to streams across the Puget Sound region.

 The Bug Seeding Project

-This project aimed to jump-start the ecological recovery of several historically degraded King County streams by seeding them with a diverse community of macroinvertebrates – or “stream bugs” - from healthy streams.
+This project aimed to jump-start the recovery of several degraded King County streams.
+These streams had poor B-IBI scores compared to their water and habitat quality.
+This project seeded these streams with macroinvertebrates (“stream bugs”) collected from healthy streams.

 The Recalibration of the Puget Lowlands B-IBI

-King County worked with regional partners from 2010-2014 to enhance and standardize the Puget Lowlands benthic macroinvertebrate monitoring and analysis tools for the Puget Sound Region.
-This included updating and recalibrating the B-IBI scoring system, comparing field methods, and evaluating how environmental stressors affect macroinvertebrate communities.
+King County worked with regional partners to standardize and update the B-IBI process.
+This work lasted from 2010-2014.
+This effort improved the tools that track benthic macroinvertebrate in the Puget Lowlands.
+This included updating and recalibrating the B-IBI scoring system, and comparing field methods.
+The effort also evaluated how environmental stressors affect macroinvertebrate communities.

 Historic monitoring reports